Beta-Ride® Arena Fibre Self-Installation Guide

 Beta-Ride offer a full installation service, but if you’d rather choose delivery only and install the arena surface yourself, then here’s a handy guide.

-Please be aware that each bales of fibre weighs circa 300kg, so if you’re choosing to install the fibre yourself, make sure you have the right machinery to move them.
+Please be aware that each bale weighs between 300 to 450kg, so you do need machinery to move the bales as they are too heavy to move by hand.
 Alternatively, we offer full installation services – contact us to find out more.

 - Ensure you have a good, well draining base for your arena, constructed out of the appropriate materials.
 No matter what arena surface you have, they can’t cover up any major problems you try to hide underneath!
 We do offer full arena builds if you need specialist help with the arena base construction.